 Building & Managing Playlists

-This article covers building and managing playlists.
-It explains the types of playlists and how they are best used to showcase publisher content.
-Playlists are collections of content that can be used to create viewing & discovery experiences in the player or to build discovery experiences outside the player.
+This article is about building and managing playlists.
+It explains the types of playlists and how they are used to publish video content.

-- Curated Playlists are ordered collections of video content created from human curation and tag based business rules.
-They are available to all JW Player users and are optimized for linear or episodic viewing experiences where viewer watches a sequence of videos in order.
+- Curated Playlists are ordered collections of video content based on human curation and tag based business rules.
+They are available to all JW Player users and are optimized for linear viewing experiences.

 In the JW Player dashboard, playlist creation & management happens in the Playlists section.

 The following information is for Curated Playlists.
-For information about using the advanced playlist builder for recommended playlists please read "Building and Managing Recommended Playlists."
+Read "Building and Managing Recommendations Playlists." for information about Recommendations playlists.

 Curated Playlists: Manual, Dynamic, Trending

-Manual playlists are populated by dragging & dropping videos into the playlist.
-Manual playlists don't change after they're created unless you change them, and they do not automatically get updated.
+Manual playlists are populated & ordered by dragging & dropping videos into a playlist.
+Manual playlists do not change after their creation unless you change them.
+Their order is set by either the dashboard UI or by the JW Platform API.

-- Dynamic playlists allow you to add tag rules and apply sorting logic to create a dynamic video set.
+- Dynamic playlists use tag rules and sorting logic you set, to create a dynamic video set.
 For example, you can create a playlist that follows this rule: Include all videos that are tagged with 'Marketing'.
-If you tag another video with 'Marketing' after that, it would automatically be added to this playlist.
+If you tag another video with 'Marketing' after later, it will automatically be added to your playlist and that video will be included during playback.

 Creating a Playlist